Learn the Dos and Don’ts of whiplash injury claims to protect your rights and get full compensation from the at-fault driver’s insurance company.

 If you want to get the maximum compensation for your neck injury, you need to know how to build a strong insurance claim.
 Just as important, you need to know how to avoid costly mistakes that will undermine your claim.
 This guide will help.

 Signs and Symptoms of Whiplash

 If you have neck pain after a car accident, you may be wondering if you’ve suffered whiplash, also known as Whiplash Associated Disorder (WAD).
-It’s caused by a sudden jolting of the neck and shoulders.
-Whiplash is most often associated with rear-end car accidents, but can happen in almost any kind of collision.
+Neck injuries are common after a sudden jolting of the neck and shoulders.
+Whiplash happens most often in rear-end car accidents but can happen in almost any kind of collision.

 - Blurred vision

 - Sleep problems

 Most whiplash victims recover within a few weeks or months.
 Some people continue to suffer for years from severe pain, headaches, and physical limitations.

 Those most likely to endure whiplash complications are people who had severe symptoms from the start, older adults, and accident victims who had a prior whiplash injury.

 Immediate Medical Care is Critical to Your Claim